-Alaskan malamute: Are you looking for an immensely strong, heavy-duty worker of spitz-type?
-Then you can consider this loyal, affectionate and playful but dignified dog.
+If you are looking for an immensely strong, heavy-duty worker of a spitz-type dog Then you can consider Alaskan malamute which is a loyal, affectionate, and playful but dignified dog.

 Like other dogs belonging to Spitz Family, the Alaskan malamute also evolved in Arctic regions.
 They are shaped by the adverse climate.

-This dog is among the oldest sledge dog breed of the Arctic.
-Domesticated wolf-dogs who are believed to accompany of Palaeolithic hunters are considered to be their ancestors.
+This dog is among the oldest sled dog breed of the Arctic.
+Domesticated wolf-dogs who are believed to accompany Palaeolithic hunters are considered to be their ancestors.

 This breed derived its name from Mahlemut, a nomadic Inuit tribe.
 The origin of this breed is explained as living among the Mahlemuts, who lived along Norton Sound on Alaska’s northwest coast.